 Once past the challenges of matching new customers’ expectations, comes another trial.
 You need to have a well-thought menu that covers the required cuisines.
 Admittedly, since consumer demand is growing for healthier, global as well as local/ cultural food, it only makes sense to have a diverse menu for mass appeal.
 It also hits the right chord of exercising choice, especially for the millennials

 However, having a portfolio menu is a costly affair.
 To that, managing inventory and maintaining superior quality are other challenges.
 Interestingly, these also have a simpler solution.
-The adequate ease of adding, changing or customizing recipes to enjoy certain economies of scale is possible through kitchen automation.
+The adequate ease of adding, changing or customizing recipes to enjoy certain economies of scale is possible through technological solutions.
 In fact, firms who have embraced automation and AI in the kitchen space have already seen as much as a 70 percent reduction in food wastage through the application of machine learning and data sciences.
 Moreover, by being able to predict demand, many of them have been able to reduce the delivery time by 20-30 percent.

 Serving the Price-sensitive Consumer